padrinobook/padrinobook/chapters/sessions.md

       expect(last_request.env['rack.session'][:current_user]).to be_nil
     end

-    it 'redirect to homepage if user is logging out' do get '/logout'
+    it 'redirects to homepage if user is logging out' do get '/logout'
       expect(last_response).to be_redirect
+      expect(last_response.body).to include('You have successfully logged out.')
     end
   end
 end